friedNoodle1000/SimBoard/README.md

-This repo is for maintainig code cor Flight departure-arrival info display
+This repo is for maintainig code for Flight departure-arrival info display

 Source code: Python, Flask,HTML